It’s nearing that time again for the deadline to take required minimum distributions from retirement accounts.

 For those who turned age 70½ in 2019 or earlier, this new provision would not apply and they must continue to take their annual required minimum distributions under the pre-SECURE rules.

 The April 1 deadline is mandatory for owners of traditional IRAs (but not Roth IRAs), as well as most participants in various workplace plans, including 401(k), 403(b) and 457(b) plans.
 A 50 percent tax normally applies to any required amounts not received by the April 1 deadline.

 The deadline only applies to the required distribution for the first year.
 For all subsequent years, the RMD must be made by Dec.
-31. Be aware that a taxpayer who turned 70½ in 2018 (born after June 30, 1947, and before July 1, 1948) and receives the first required distribution (for 2018) on April 1, 2019, for example, must still receive the second RMD by Dec.
-31, 2019.
+31. Be aware that a taxpayer who turned 70½ in 2019 (born before July 1, 1949) and receives the first required distribution (for 2019) on April 1, 2020, for example, must still receive the second RMD by Dec.
+31, 2020.